 Long Range Planning

-This plan is the prioritized list of projects, initiatives, and policies that guide transportation investments in the Toledo metropolitan area (Lucas and Wood counties in Ohio, and southern Monroe County in Michigan).
-It is not a wish list.
-It is a carefully weighed and balanced plan that is fiscally constrained based on dollars that we expect to be available.
+This plan is the prioritized list of projects, initiatives, and policies that guide transportation investments in the Toledo metropolitan area, which the federal government defines as Lucas and Wood counties in Ohio and southern Monroe County in Michigan).
+The plan is not a wish list.
+It carefully weighed and balanced on fiscal constraint based on dollars that are projected to be available.

 Goals: